 A cat may avoid the owner when he is angry or may act defensively, but a dog simply stays silent and obeys the owner till he feels happy again.
 Both cats and dogs have interpersonal skills that help them overcome negative thinking and feelings.

-If they stay in contact with the owner, they can boost his moods within no time.
+If they stay in contact with the owner, they can boost his mood within no time.
 The sense of touch increases the release of oxytocin, the bonding hormones, as well as endorphins, the feel-good hormones.

 3. Self-awareness of Emotions: